 A wealth of UCAS support is provided and there is a designated Head of Oxbridge Admissions to support candidates through the application process.
 Pupils attend a university and gap year fair, a UCAS day, and professional networking events, as well as having timetabled careers lessons and access to advice, support and placement opportunities from hundreds of alumni through the Careers Network.

-An extensive range of trips and extra-curricular activities contribute to a well-rounded Sixth Form experience and provide preparation for life at university and beyond.
+An extensive range of trips and co-curricular activities contribute to a well-rounded Sixth Form experience and provide preparation for life at university and beyond.

 From participating in leadership activities and mentoring programmes for younger boys, to joining the Combined Cadet Force and supporting the outreach activities for local junior schools, these enriching experiences develop appropriate skills for the world of work.